 A Mind-Blowing Blur

 Cedar Point knows roller coasters.
-The park is loaded with them.
+The popular Ohio park is loaded with them.
 But Top Thrill Dragster is a different breed of thrill machine.
 Like some mutant monster that emerged from a pile of radioactive goo, it sits smack dab in the middle of the park's midway looking impossibly tall and menacing.
-No slow click-clack-click ascent up a lift hill; no teetering-at-the-top followed by a cathartic first drop; no inversions.
+There is no slow click-clack-click ascent up a lift hill; no teetering-at-the-top followed by a cathartic first drop; no inversions.
 It's just an unholy 120-mph launch up, over, and down an insane 420-foot tower.

 The coaster sports a drag racing theme.
 The ride ops are dressed like a pit crew, and there are checkered flags everywhere.
 Sitting in the loading station, the anticipation builds for riders as trains stacked in front of them depart.
 When they reach the front of the line, huge racing car starting lights along the straightaway and on the tower itself signal the launch by changing color from red to yellow to green.